liambeeton/geolite2-docker/README.md

 This tutorial will walk you through setting up GeoLite2 databases which are free IP geolocation databases.

-Here you can get more information about [GeoLite2 Free Downloadable Databases](https://dev.maxmind.com/geoip/geoip2/geolite2/).

 You will need to register and obtain a license key from the [MaxMind](https://www.maxmind.com/) website.

+[GeoLite2 Databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) has more detailed information about the databases and how to sign up for a license key.

 ## MaxMind Account